Integer Programming for Classifying Orthogonal Arrays: Computational results and performance comparisons

-An issue was determining the most efficient algorithm to produce a given row in Table \ref{tab:enum} and \ref{tab:Schoen}, or else the job might not finish.
-For small $k$, Algorithm \ref{alg:BF} was fast.
-For the more time consuming problems with moderate and large $k$, we typically tested each extension algorithm on the same small subset of $\oankm$ and then used the fastest to finish the full job.
-With large $k$, Algorithm \ref{alg:BR3idd} was the most efficient because many of the ILPs had $|H_s^{k-1}|=1$, so use of isomorphism pruning was an unnecessary computational overhead.
-This, however, was not true for small or moderate $k$.
+An issue was determining the most efficient method for the computations in this paper.
+The method Full was the fastest for small $k \le t+3$.
+In these relatively quick classifications with small $k \le t+3$, a modest increase in real time was incurred (about double) if the Hybrid method was used instead.
+While the classifications presented in Table~\ref{tab:enum} were still possible without using the method Full, it is included since the derivation of the Hybrid method requires an understanding of the full ILP formulation of the method Full.
+For the more time consuming problems with moderate and large $k > t+3$, we typically tested each method on the same small subset of $\oankm$ and then used the fastest to finish the full job.
+The Hybrid method was the fastest with moderate $k=t+4$ and was the fastest by orders of magnitude when $k=t+4$ and $N=160,176$.
+With large $k \ge t+5$, on the other hand, the ILP-extension method without isomorphism pruning was the fastest and was the fastest by orders of magnitude when $N=24,28,36$.

-As $N$ gets larger compared to $k$, the CP-based algorithm suffers from the exponential growth of the search space and cannot compete with the best ILP-based algorithm.
-However, when $N$ is small and the number of non-isomorphic OA$(N,k-1,s,t)$ is large, the CP-based algorithm is the most efficient algorithm; see Table \ref{tab:Schoen}.
-This happens for two reasons.
-1) As the number of variables increases solving LP relaxations can detect infeasibilities higher in the enumeration tree compared to the consistency checks of the CP algorithm.
-This makes the computational burden of solving LP relaxations worthwhile.
-In fact, this phenomenon becomes more pronounced as the number of variables increases.
-2) The CP-based algorithm does not find all non-isomorphic extensions of each non-isomorphic OA$(N,k-1,s,t)$ in $M_l$ to $\oan$, but only those that are lexicographically minimum in columns.
-This eliminates many designs that are otherwise produced by the ILP-based algorithms.
-Using the group $G_{s,k}$ in Algorithm \ref{alg:hybrid4} would get rid of this inefficiency, but, as stated in Section \ref{sec:enum}, this does not result in a valid algorithm.
+As $N$ gets larger compared to $k$, the MCS algorithm suffers from the exponential growth of the search space and cannot compete with the best ILP-based method.
+However, when $N$ is small and the number of non-isomorphic $\oankm$ is large, the MCS algorithm is the fastest; see Table~\ref{tab:Schoen}.
+This happens for two reasons. (i) As the number of variables increases, solving LP relaxations can detect infeasibility higher in the search tree compared to the consistency checks of the MCS algorithm.
+This makes the computational burden of solving LP relaxations worthwhile. (ii) The MCS algorithm does not find all non-isomorphic extensions of each non-isomorphic $\oankm$ in $M_{\ell}$ to $\oan$, but only those that are lexicographically minimum in columns.
+This eliminates many OAs that are otherwise produced by the ILP-based methods.
+Using the group $G_{s,k}$ in the Hybrid method would get rid of this inefficiency.
+However, using $G_{s,k}$ causes isomorphism classes of $\oan$ to be lost because not all $\oan$ that are lexicographically minimum in rows under the action of $G_{s,k}$ are extensions of $\oankm$ possessing the same property under the action of $G_{s,k-1}$.